hearvox/Research/DataViz/Sharing-Charts.md

 <h1>Sharing Charts</h1>

-<a href="http://headwaterseconomics.org/">Headwaters Economics</a> wants to make it easier for sites to use our data charts.
-So we're checking how other research/news orgs present their data (just static-images for now -- not interactives).

-Do their charts have: the chart title, data sources, the site's name?
-Is the chart a link (if so, to what)?
+Your charts wiil be shared.
+Perhaps you want to encouage sharing.
+Perhaps you don/t, But, in either case, reporters will use them in their articles and bloggers will put them in their posts.

+Once outside of site, you've no control of how your charts display nor what text surrounds them.
+So maybe you want your charts self-contained.
+Should the title should be part of the image> How about your logo?

+Let's find out how the "bigs" answer these questions.
+Here's a survey of how several major news outlets and research institutions present their data in static-image charts (not interactives): whether they include a title, data sources, and site name, and whether the chart is linked (if so, to what, e.g., a larger version of the image).

 <table class="files">
 <thead>